amacfie/fastapi_returns_inferring_router/README.md

 so that both primary (200) and [additional](https://fastapi.tiangolo.com/advanced/additional-responses/) response types can be inferred from the path operation type signature.

-Install as user
+Install as user:
 ```bash
 pip install git+https://github.com/amacfie/fastapi_returns_inferring_router
 ```

-Install as developer
+Install as developer:
 ```bash
 pip install --editable .
 ```